SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSConsentInfo/GetConsentPurposeKey.md

 so.topic: reference
 ---

-Key of the ConsentPurpose associated with this consent
+Key of the NSConsentPurpose associated with this consent

 **Returns:** String